How to Replace Analog Thermostat with Digital?

 Step 5: Detach the Wires and Remove the Wall Cover

 You must unscrew each wire from the terminal and also unscrew the wall mount as well.
 The wall mount will usually have one screw on each side.
-Examine to see if the current drywall fasteners follow with the new thermostat wall mount.
+Examine whether the current drywall fasteners follow with the new thermostat wall mount.
 If they don’t, you must connect the drywall anchors in the proper location.

-Note: I suggest that you secure the loose wires, using a tape, so they don’t retreat into the hole.
+Note: I suggest you secure the loose wires using a tape so they don’t retreat into the hole.

 Step 6: Mount the New Thermostat